 Infrastructure of Complex Thought

-For many years I’ve studied moral judgment, with occasional projects on related topics such as religion, cooperation, and free will.
-While I expect to continue working on morality, my lab is starting to work on other topics.
+For many years the Greene lab has studied moral judgment, with occasional projects on related topics such as religion, cooperation, and free will.
+While we expect to continue working on morality, the lab is starting to work on other topics.

-My research has both a social science side and cognitive science side.
-As a social scientist, I'm increasingly interested in projects aimed at producing demonstrable real-world social benefits.
+Our research has both a social science side and cognitive science side.
+As social scientists, we're increasingly interested in projects aimed at producing demonstrable real-world social benefits.
 Interests include applied work on cooperation and conflict resolution (building on ideas presented in Moral Tribes) and research related to effective altruism.
-As a cognitive scientist, I’m increasingly interested in studying what one might call “thinking”.
+As cognitive scientists, we're increasingly interested in studying what one might call “thinking”.

 The Infrastructure of Thought

 A psychologist with a new interest in “thinking” may sound a bit strange.
 Isn’t all of psychology about thinking?
 Yes, in a sense.
 But at the same time many of the core mechanisms of thought remain mysterious.

 We know a lot about the inputs to thinking (perception); the outputs of thinking (motor processing); the maintenance, storage, and retrieval of information about which one can think (memory); and about the use of words to transmit the products of thinking from one brain to another (language).
 Likewise, we've learned a lot about how thinking is influenced by attention and cognitive control and how behavior is reinforced by reward and punishment.
 We've learned a lot about how we form concepts of things in the world, as well as more abstract things such as numbers.
 We have some understanding of how reasoning works, mostly based on how it fails.
 But these failures typically amount to a reliance on something other than full-blown reasoning--thinking "fast" instead of "slow".
 We don't understand the kind of thinking that enables us to recognize our failures of reasoning as failures.
 We have, in other words, a rather limited understanding of what David Hume and other Enlightenment philosophers called “the Understanding,” or what I am here calling “thinking.”